neurostuff/compose-docs/docs/tutorial/manual.md

 :::note
 The eligibility criteria depends on your research question!
 This is where your expertise is most necessary, in order to create an interesting research question, and filter studies accordingly.
-The results of this step depends on the researcher, and there may be reasonable scientific disagrements.
+The results of this step depends on the researcher, and there may be reasonable scientific disagreements.
 :::

 To begin, click on the "Eligibility" column header, or a study, as before.